dime-worldbank/ColombiaTransMilenio/readme.md

 ### 3. Create `data-clean-silver-from2016to2019` (or extend `data-clean`)
 Deduplicate, standardize dates and encoding, write to `silver_validaciones_from2016to2019`.

-### Open questions before starting
-- Verify headers one–seven in `spark_df_handler` still cover all file variants in `from2016to2019`
-- Decide how to handle xls/xlsx (different reader than csv/txt)
-- Confirm whether gz files inside `VALTRONCAL_*` subfolders need a decompression step before classification

 ## Questions to ask TM